Welcome to parent college

 And perhaps there’s only so much that parenting classes can do.
 In conversations with prosecutors and social workers around the country, I heard repeatedly that child abuse was closely linked to drug use.
 And several studies have found that, while most children are abused by someone they live with, the perpetrator is often an unrelated adult, not the parent.

 Abusive families’ troubles might run deeper than Triple P can penetrate.
 In January of 2013, Emma Morrison, a one-month-old in Palm Beach County, Florida, died in the night.
-Her mother, Lisa Lamoureaux, had been the subject of 11 child-abuse or neglect investigations, and she had been referred to Triple P for further help, according to Miami Herald report.
+Her mother, Lisa Lamoureaux, had been the subject of 11 child-abuse or neglect investigations, and she had been referred to Triple P for further help, according to a Miami Herald report.
 But Lamoureaux declined the classes, saying she wasn’t interested.

 The medical examiner thought Emma had been smothered on accident while in bed with her mother.
 But neighbors heard “a male's voice yelling during the night and early the next day," the Herald wrote, and a "a child crying constantly throughout the night."
 Lamoureaux had already taken parenting classes.
 She also had a history of drug use, a seemingly abusive boyfriend, and so little money social workers suspected she was prostituting herself.
 (Lamoureaux has not been charged in her death.)